M-erb/tws/README.md

 10. Add products to mySql database and use php to pull it
 11. Add API for adding orders to Infusionsoft instead of using shopping cart
 12. ~~move read more buttons on home page to the right~~ **_-DONE_**
+13. Add thank you page for when order is done

 ## To Fix
 1. ~~responsive bag preview~~ **_-fixed_**